swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 **Attribute requirements**: ELN-AP-eIDAS-NatPer-01 (`http://id.elegnamnden.se/ap/1.0/eidas-natural-person-01`)
 > eIDAS Natural Person Attribute Set

-**Note**: Attribute release according to the `http://id.elegnamnden.se/ap/1.0/eidas-natural-person-01` attribute set may include the `personalIdentityNumber` attribute.
+**Note**: Attribute release according to the `http://id.elegnamnden.se/ap/1.0/eidas-natural-person-01` attribute set may include the `mappedPersonalIdentityNumber` attribute.
 See section [6.2](#accepts-coordination-number), "[accepts-coordination-number](#accepts-coordination-number)", for specific requirements concerning delivering a coordination number in this attribute.

 <a name="eidas-pnr-delivery"></a>
 ### 2.5. eidas-pnr-delivery